PixelDev990/Among-Us-Modding/README.md

 ## Note:
 <br>
-*Please note that peasapi is included for making it easy for people who cant pay people to make mods for them  and instead make your own mods but* *if you want to learn cool stuff like custom maps and advanced roles like the thanos role learning C# is more than important.Peasplayer did not* *contribute to this repository and i am just using his api as its more easy to mod with.*
+_Please Note that i've included peasapi as its easy for begginers and the creator "PeasPlayer" did not contribute to this repository and i have credited him because of his wonderfull api.

 # Getting Started...
 Important links: